 In the second paragraph, our commenter makes quite the blunder by attacking the discipline of apologetics.
 Apologetics is the discipline of defending and affirming a belief through intellectual reason.
 Our commenter says this is wrong and that Christians do this, so the only conclusion is that atheism shouldn’t use apologetics and people should buy into it blindly.
 Why ask intelligent questions and seek answers if the mere appearance of a belief seems reasonable or unreasonable?
 It’s not a wonder many refuse to engage scholarly works.

 One could give the commenter the benefit of the doubt and say it was simply an unintentional mistake, but the third paragraph brings his argument to a logical conclusion.
 Here, the commenter not only shoots down intellectual doubt and pursuit, he argues that God should have made a perfectly harmonious and complete human race from the beginning.
-Human diversity, individual achievement, and passion are useless and irrelevant ideals as God should have filled us with infinite knowledge and perfection from the very beginning.
+Human diversity, individual achievement and progression, and passion are useless and irrelevant ideals as God should have filled us with infinite knowledge and perfection from the very beginning.
 As this commenter wants everything done and dusted why grow and learn?
 Why help and support your brother?
 Why show any responsibility at all?
-Our commenter has taken a number of essential values that make us human and replaced them with a metaphorical couch.
+Our commenter has taken a number of essential values that make us human and wants them replaced with a metaphorical couch.
 A lazy, purposeless existence for nothing but a Bible that’s easier to understand.
-After the exchange, I proceeded to thank the commenter for his honesty and thus left him to his devices.
+It was a wonder he didn’t tell us God should wipe our bottoms after a trip to the bathroom as well.
+After the exchange, I proceeded to thank the commenter for his honesty and thus left him to his devices (I never got a reply).
 This is where the line of reasoning I’ve explored throughout this post ends.

 The last comment I want to point to is a common fundy atheist argument: when in doubt, resort to bigotry.